 Lawsuits Over Failure to Warn About Xarelto Risks

-Xarelto (rivaroxaban) is a relatively new anticoagulant that was introduced in 2011 as a replacement for warfarin and as a competitor to Pradaxa, prescribed for the prevention of strokes, deep vein thrombosis (DVT) and pulmonary embolism.
+Xarelto (rivaroxaban) is an anticoagulant that was introduced in 2011 as a replacement for warfarin and as a competitor to Pradaxa, prescribed for the prevention of strokes, deep vein thrombosis (DVT) and pulmonary embolism.

 Although it has been promoted as safe and effective, reports suggest that side effects of Xarelto may substantially increase the risk of serious and uncontrollable bleeds, hemorrhages and death.

-Information and warnings about these Xarelto risks have not been properly disclosed to consumers and the medical community, according to allegations raised in product liability lawsuits being pursued throughout the United States.
+Information and warnings about these Xarelto risks have not been properly disclosed to consumers and the medical community, according to allegations raised in product liability lawsuits that were pursued throughout the United States.

 Many severe injuries and deaths may have been avoided if proper warnings had been provided the Xarelto bleeding risks and the lack of an approved reversal agent to counteract the blood thinning side effects of the medication.

-The Xarelto lawyers at Saiontz & Kirk, P.A. are reviewing potential failure to warn cases for individuals and families throughout the country.
-To review a claim for yourself or a loved one, request a free consultation.
+The Xarelto lawyers at Saiontz & Kirk, P.A. previously reviewed potential failure to warn cases for individuals and families throughout the country.

 Xarelto Bleeding Risks